Chocolate Buttermilk Bundt Cake

-- Check to make sure your cake is done by inserting a toothpick into the mid part of the cake at a couple spots.
-There may be a couple moist crumbs, but you don’t want to see any batter on your toothpick.
+- Check to make sure your cake is done by inserting a (affiliate link)toothpick into the mid part of the cake in a couple of spots.
+There may be a few moist crumbs, but you don’t want to see any batter on your toothpick.

-- PRO-Tip: Remove cake to a cooling rack and cool about 15 minutes before carefully flipping it out of the pan onto the cooling rack.
-I like to use my hot pads and give it a couple jiggles back and forth to make sure it’s loose.
+- PRO-Tip: Remove the cake to a cooling rack and cool for about 15 minutes before carefully flipping it out of the pan onto the cooling rack.
+I like to use my hot pads and give it a couple of jiggles back and forth to make sure it’s loose.

 - Waiting much longer than 15 minutes to release your pan may make it very difficult to have it come out without leaving a few bits in the pan.

 The acidic nature of buttermilk helps tenderize the gluten in the flour, yielding a softer crumb.
+It also gives a boost to the leavening agent.
 Note, if you don’t have buttermilk, you can make your own by mixing a scant cup of milk with a tablespoon of lemon juice or a neutral vinegar (your acid).

 - Chocolate Raspberry Bundt Cake from TidyMom